Dance World Cup – 2025 Rules – Updated September 2024

 The Rules of Dance World Cup should be read carefully and applied to the entries submitted to our competitions so that the participants are not penalized.

-OFFICIAL RULES AND REGULATIONS – UPDATE SEPT 2023 V6
+OFFICIAL RULES AND REGULATIONS – UPDATE SEPT 2024 V7

-Dance World Cup (DWC) is organized by DWC Limited, which is incorporated under the laws of Jersey, Channel Islands and registered under the number 103706.
+Dance World Cup (DWC) is organised by DWC Limited, which is incorporated under the laws of Jersey, Channel Islands and registered under the number 103706.

 1. PARTICIPANTS

-1.1 All nationalities (except those countries sanctioned under the IOC International Olympic committee) are welcome to apply to participate in the DWC Finals.
+1.1 All nationalities are welcome to apply to participate in the DWC Finals.
+However, DWC reserves the right to refuse entry to any country at its discretion.

 1.2 Entries must be submitted by the principal of a dance school/club/association.